-*The Augusta University Orthopaedic Residency Program is a developing program seeking accreditation from the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE).
+*The Augusta University Orthopaedic Residency Program is in the candidacy phase of accreditation with the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE).
 The application for candidacy status with ABPTRFE has been submitted.
 Candidacy status signifies satisfactory progress toward accreditation.
 Achieving candidacy status is not an indication that ABPTRFE will grant initial accreditations.
 Participants who graduate from a program in candidacy status are not deemed to have completed an accredited program.

 CAPTE only evaluates entry-level DPT programs and does not accredit transitional DPT, post-professional degree programs, residency or fellowship programs.
 The residency programs offered by Augusta University are evaluated for accreditation by the American Board of Physical Therapy Residency and Fellowship Education.
 More information about the ABPTRFE and the accreditation status of any residency or fellowship program is available at their website.